aromito7/LittleJohn/README.md

 - Logged in users can place a limit order to buy/sell stocks.
 - This order only executes if stock price passes a threshold within a time period.

+7. Stock Option:
+- Logged in users can buy a stock option.
+- Logged in users can sell a stock option if they own the required shares.

 # Portfolio Stories